Time Changer: Plot

-Carlisle rematerializes in 1890 and excitedly tells Anderson he will revise his book.
-He gives the thieving boy his own set of marbles and explains that it is Jesus Christ who demands honesty.
-Anderson tries to learn when the world will come to an end, by trying to send a Bible to the future.
-The machine won't operate with a target date of 2100, so he tries with progressively earlier decades 2090, 2080 and 2070, which fail.
-As the film ends, he makes at least two more failed attempts, aiming earlier and earlier, suggesting that either humanity cannot know when the End comes, or that the End will come before the mid-21st century.
+Carlisle tells Anderson that seeing the corruption of the future has forced him to see his mistake, and revises his book.
+Carlisle finds Roger sometime later and gives him his own set of marbles, telling him that it is Jesus who says theft is wrong.
+Anderson tries to find out the world's end by trying to send a Bible to the future.
+The machine won't operate with a target date of 2100.
+As the film ends, he makes more failed attempts, aiming for earlier dates.